Emerging From Design & Construction Week in Vegas and Other Noteworthy Contributions

-Okay, you may have noticed that we fell out there for a week, between a pair of posts on luxury kitchens from SubZero Wolf, Poggenpohl and WoodMode.
-Both posts part of my ongoing coverage of BlogTour Vegas.
+Between a pair of posts on luxury kitchens from SubZero Wolf, Poggenpohl and WoodMode, two other noteworthy things happened.
+Both posts on luxury kitchens, part of ongoing coverage of BlogTour Vegas.
 BlogTour Vegas sponsored Building Moxie to attend the first-ever Design & Construction Week earlier in the year.

-Building Moxie On Writing Instructions (with American Standard)
+On Reading & Writing Instructions (with American Standard)

 If you’ve read my posts, then you probably know I am not always comfortable telling you, well, how you should go about doing something.
 I mean – I know for myself, and in real life – I can usually come up with, idk, a myriad of ways to accomplish any single task.
 Ever skin a cat?
 Sure.